Slenderman00/Ask-Surf/README.md

 - make sure to install [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)
 - ```pip install git+https://github.com/Slenderman00/Ask-Surf.git@stable-diffusion#egg=asksurf ```
+- make sure that [viu](https://github.com/atanunq/viu) is installed for the model to be able to visualize generated images
 ---
 When surf is initially run you will be promted to select the model you want to download.